The Best Hikes in Phoenix - Travel by Brit

 Not only is Echo Canyon Trail one of the best hikes in Phoenix, but it’s also considered the most challenging hike in the Greater Phoenix area.
 It’s located on Camelback Mountain, which gets its name from the two rock formations that make the mountain look like a kneeling camel.

 Also, expect the trail to be busy, especially if you’re hiking in the spring or winter.
-This hike is one of the most popular in the Phoenix area!
+This hike is one of the most popular in Phoenix.
+If you’d feel more comfortable conquering this hike with the help of a knowledgable guide, consider booking this Epic Camelback Mountain Guided Hike.

 And there you have it!
 The ten best hikes in Phoenix.
-I love that no matter where you are in Phoenix, there’s always a hike nearby!
+I love that no matter where you are in Phoenix or Scottsdale, there’s always a hike nearby!
 I’d love to know…. have you been on any of these hikes?
 Or are there any hiking trails that aren’t already on my list that I need to try?
 Let me know!

 Save the Best Hikes in Phoenix for Later